martig3/cs2-discord-scrimbot/README.md

 ## Setup

-No release binaries yet; so clone the repo, create a `config.yaml` file in the root folder (see example below) and run using standard `cargo run`
+Run your platform executable with the following `config.yaml` file in the root directory:

-**Note:** Make sure to only allow the bot to listen/read messages in one channel only.

 ```yaml
 autoclear_hour: <0-24> -- optional